-The purpose of the following questions is to collect information about records authority coverage, sentencing transfer, and destruction challenges and practices.
-Responses to questions 48 to 62, which are marked with an , will not impact upon individual agency maturity scores.
+The purpose of the following questions is to collect information about records authority coverage, sentencing, transfer, and destruction challenges and practices.
+Responses to questions 47 to 58, which are marked with an , will not impact upon individual agency maturity scores.

-- 48. Do you need to improve disposal coverage for your core business information assets (excluding information assets covered by AFDA Express or general records authorities)?
-[Please select all that apply] - 1 No, all core business information assets are covered by current records authority/ies - 2 Yes, we need to develop a new records authority/ies - 3 Yes, we need to update our existing records authority/ies - 4 Unsure, we need to undertake a review of our existing records authority/ies to establish if they are current and/or cover all our core business information assets - Unsure, we do not understand how to determine if we need to improve disposal coverage for our core business information assets - 49.
-Has your agency sentenced any physical information assets in the period from 1 January 2021 to 30 June 2022? - 1 We have no physical information assets [Please go to question 51] - 2 We have sentenced all our physical information assets [Please go to question 51] - 3 Yes [Please go to question 51] - 4 No
+- 47. Do you need to improve disposal coverage for your core business information assets (excluding information assets covered by general records authorities such as AFDA express version 2)? - 1 No, all core business information assets are covered by current records authority/ies - 2 Yes, we need to develop/update a records authority/ies - 3 Unsure, we need to undertake a review of our existing records authority/ies to establish if they are current and/or cover all our core business information assets - 4 Unsure, we do not understand how to determine if we need to improve disposal coverage for our core business information assets - 48.
+Has your agency sentenced any physical information assets in the period from 1 January 2021 to 30 June 2022? - 1 We have no physical information assets [Please go to question 50] - 2 We have sentenced all our physical information assets [Please go to question 50] - 3 Yes [Please go to question 50] - 4 No - 49.
+When does your agency plan to start sentencing its physical information assets? - 1 In the next 6-12 months - 2 In the next 1-2 years - 3 In the next 2-3 years - 4 In 3 years or more - 5 Unsure - 50.
+Has your agency sentenced any digital information assets in the period from 1 January 2021 to 30 June 2022? - 1 Yes [Please go to question 52] - 2 No